aeraki-mesh/aeraki/docs/metaprotocol.md

 ## Traffic management

 You can change the route via MataRouter CRD.
+For example:

-For example, route all the traffic to v2:
+* Route the Dubbo requests calling method sayHello to v2:
 ```yaml
 apiVersion: metaprotocol.aeraki.io/v1alpha1
 kind: MetaRouter